Code-the-Dream-School/intro-to-programming-2025/lessons/09CSSLayout.md

  - Practice working with layouts in the context of using the flexbox model
  - Learn the details of the flexbox model and its properties
  - Build a layout using flexbox
- - OPTIONAL: Learn about CSS grid model and practice it in the context of your portfolio project
+ - OPTIONAL: Get introduced to CSS grid model which you will be learning about next lesson
 ***

 You can either use the written Odin Project lessons or the video lessons in Scrimba.